alihusayni/tll-next/content/asylum-humanitarian-relief/asylum/application-for-asylum.md

 ### What Are the Costs of the Application for Asylum in the US?
 Filing Form I-589 and the biometrics for asylum seekers are free.
 ### What Are the Rights of Asylum Seekers in the USA?
-Each country has It's own domestic asylum law based on which the asylum seekers rights and protection are defined.
+Each country has its own domestic asylum law based on which the asylum seekers rights and protection are defined.
 In the United States, asylum seekers have the right to:
 * hire a lawyer,
 * present their case before an asylum officer or an immigration judge,
 * be protected while the asylum application is being processed,